poe-currency-monitor/backend/README.md

 1. Allow SSH and Nginx HTTP + HTTPS ports:

-   - `sudo ufw allow ssh` (this is needed as we don't want to be lgoged out of the SSH session)
+   - `sudo ufw allow ssh` (this is needed as we don't want to be lgoged out of the SSH session).
-   - `sudo ufw allow "Nginx Full"` (allow Nginx HTTP + HTTPS)
+   - `sudo ufw allow "Nginx Full"` (allow Nginx HTTP + HTTPS).

 2. Enable UFW `sudo ufw enable`